 What Is UGC (User-Generated Content)?

 User-generated content is powerful because it comes from experience.
-People trust other people more than brand messages, so UGC becomes a strong trust signal in the digital space.
+People believe others more than advertisements, and therefore, UGC is a highly credible sign online.

 Types Of User-Generated Content